-New evidence raises questions about the link between fatty acids and heart diseaseMarch 17th, 2014 in Health /
+New evidence raises questions about the link between fatty acids and heart diseaseMarch 17, 2014 in Medicine & Health / Health

 A new study raises questions about current guidelines which generally restrict the consumption of saturated fats and encourage consumption of polyunsaturated fats to prevent heart disease.
 The research was published today, 18 March, in the journal Annals of Internal Medicine.